 - Internet: If your intermediary is registered with Broadridge, which we have retained to manage beneficial shareowner Internet voting, you may vote over the Internet by following the proxy login and voting instructions on your voting instruction form. - Through Intermediary: A non-registered beneficial shareowner who does not vote via the Internet will be given a voting instruction form or other document by his or her intermediary that must be submitted by the non-registered beneficial shareowner in accordance with the instructions provided by the intermediary.
 In such case, you cannot use the Internet voting procedures described above and must follow the intermediary's instructions (which in some cases may allow the completion of the voting instruction form by telephone or on the intermediary's Internet website).
 Occasionally, a non-registered beneficial shareowner may be given a form of proxy that has been signed by the intermediary and is restricted to the number of shares owned by the non-registered beneficial shareowner but is otherwise not completed.
 This form of proxy does not need to be signed by the non-registered beneficial shareowner.
-In this case, you can complete the form of proxy and vote by mail only in the same manner as described above under "If I am a registered shareowner, how can I vote my shares?-Voting by Proxy" beginning on page 6 of this proxy statement.
+In this case, you can complete the form of proxy and vote by mail only in the same manner as described above under "Voting by Registered Shareowners-Voting by Proxy" beginning on page 6 of this proxy statement.